 - cannot be reached with an endoscope

 - is likely to bleed a lot or is very large

 Removal of part or all of your nose

 For cancers on the side of the nose affecting the skin, your surgeon can usually remove the affected part.
 Doctors call this operation a partial rhinectomy.

 Your surgeon may need to remove all of your nose if the cancer has spread deep into your nose tissue.
 This operation is called a total rhinectomy.

 In both cases, your surgeon will need to rebuild your nose.
 They use tissue taken from your face or another part of your body.
 This may need further operations.
 Or a prosthetic technician can make a new false nose for you.
-The false nose is called an artificial prosthesis.
+The false nose is called a prosthesis.

 This type of surgery will change your appearance.
 This can be challenging at first, but there are people who can help you cope.